OkwirFrances/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing best school 8-cwd_state outputs the ls -la and prints in ls_cwd_content file 9-duplicate_last_line duplicates the last line of iacta file
+7-file creates a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing best school 8-cwd_state outputs the ls -la and prints in ls_cwd_content file 9-duplicate_last_line duplicates the last line of iacta file 10-no_more_js deletes all file with .js extension and sudirectories